ddadaal/yaarxiv/backend/README.md

 [node-config](https://github.com/lorenwest/node-config) is used for configuration.
 Create config files on `config` dir according to its strategy.

-For example, you will need a `production.ts` (which can be copied from `production.sample.ts`) for production deployment.
+For example, you will need a `production.js` (which can be based on `production.sample.js`) for production deployment.

-See `config/default.ts` for default config.
+See `config/default.js` for default config.

 # Deployment